tlswg/sniencryption/draft-huitema-tls-sni-encryption.md

 ## First session {#newfirstsession}

 The previous sections present how sessions can be resumed with the combined ticket.
-However, there needs to be a first connection to the hidden service.
-The followings are plausible:
+Clients have that have never contacted the Hidden Server will need to obtain a first ticket during a first session.

-1- The client directly connects to the Hidden Service, and then asks for a combined ticket.
-The SNI will not be encrypted for this first connection.
+The most plausible option is to have the client directly connects to the Hidden Service, and then asks for a combined ticket.
+The obvious issue is that the SNI will not be encrypted for this first connection.

-2- The client learns about the relation between Fronting Service and Hidden Service through an out of band channel.
-It obtains a combined ticket directly from the Fronting Service.
-That ticket will only be understandable by the Fronting Service.
+The client may also learn about the relation between Fronting Service and Hidden Service through an out of band channel, such as DNS service, or word of mouth.
+The client could then try to contact the Fronting service and obtain through it a combined ticket.
+However, we should not that in this process the client should also learn the resumption secret that the Hidden Server associates with the ticket.
+In the absence of such secret, the initial connection will be susceptible to replay attacks.

-In the second case, when the client uses the combined ticket, the Hidden Server will receive the Client Hello from the Frinting Service, but will be unable to actually resume the session.
-It can however readily fall back to 1-RTT connection establishment.

-The plausible out of band channels are the DNS, and word of mouth.

 # Security Considerations {#secusec}